seattle/dotfiles/README.markdown

 # dotfiles

 My dotfiles.
-Includes configuration files for bash, git, rvm
+Includes configuration files for bash, git, rvm and gem

 Works on GNU/Linux and Mac OSX.